manriif/supabase-edge-functions-kt/README.md

 - Kotlin versions before 2.0 are not supported
 - browser JS subtarged is not supported
 - `per-file` and `whole-program` JS IR [output granularity](https://kotlinlang.org/docs/js-ir-compiler.html#output-mode) are not supported.
-- Depending on a Kotlin library that uses require() may lead to runtime error
+- Depending on a Kotlin library that uses require() may result in runtime error